metacollin/homebrew-kicad/README.md

 # Homebrew-KiCad

 Delicious and foamy --HEAD only [Homebrew](https://github.com/mxcl/homebrew) tap for [KiCad](http://www.kicad-pcb.org) and it's library.
-This is intended to make it easy for OS X developers to build KiCad more conveniently.
+This is intended to make it easy for OS X developers and users to build KiCad more conveniently and test or customize builds in ways outside the scope of the official nightly builds.
+In other words, here be dragons.

-**Users can now download official binaries!** Download the [official OS X nightly builds](http://downloads.kicad-pcb.org/osx/) provided by Adam Wolf (thank you!).
+**Regular Users should look here:** Download the [official OS X nightly builds](http://downloads.kicad-pcb.org/osx/) provided by Adam Wolf (thank you!).

 Also, check out Shane Burrell's tap of [homebrew-kicadlibrarian](https://github.com/shaneburrell/homebrew-kicadlibrarian).
 It's an OS X port of  [KiCad Libriarian](http://www.compuphase.com/electronics/kicadlibrarian_en.htm), a separate tool for managing footprint libraries.